AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 ### Personas & The Velvet Room

-* There are some dialog choices in a few of the initial conversations with Igor that require Guts to be leveled a bit in order to say them.
-I do not recall if these were in the base game or not.
 * There is a unique appearance for the Velvet Room loading screens.
-* You are no longer forced to execute Arsene during the fusion tutorial if you have already captured other personas.
 * There are quite a few new personas that have been added.
 * Some personas have had their arcana changed, and there are now a few new arcana as well.
 * After you have officially infiltrated Kamoshida's palace for the first time, you will be able to access Challenge Battles in the Velvet Room by speaking to Justine.